×

 What advice to expats in The Hague have about housing?

 "Expats in The Hague recommend researching the different neighborhoods in the city to find the best fit for your lifestyle.
 It is also important to consider the cost of living in the area, as well as the availability of public transportation.
 Additionally, it is wise to look into the rental market and compare prices before signing a lease.
 It is also recommended to use a reputable real estate agent to help with the process.
-Finally, it is important to be aware of the local laws and regulations regarding renting and leasing in The Hague," said one expat.
+Finally, it is important to be aware of the local laws and regulations regarding renting and leasing in The Hague," said an expat in The Hague.

 What are medical services in The Hague like?